EasyJet blames ‘competitive environment’ as winter losses grow

 The Luton-based group reported a headline pre-tax loss of £93 million for the three months to December 31, up from £61 million a year earlier.

-This came despite a 7% rise in passenger numbers for the period, as well as growing profits at package holiday arm easyJet holidays and the continued reduction in costs from flight disruption.
+This came despite a 7% rise in passenger numbers for the period, as well as growing profits at package holiday arm easyJet holidays and a continued reduction in costs from flight disruption.

 EasyJet attributed its financial performance to it being the first winter running bases at the Italian airports of Milan Linate and Rome Fiumicino.